-The City is proposing various amendments to the Sign and Zoning Ordinances regarding sign regulations to address some immediate issues prior to the commencement of a Comprehensive Sign Ordinance Update in early 2020.
-These amendments would include new/modified definitions; the allowance of new comprehensive sign programs (including bonus signage amounts and features in exchange for meeting certain criteria and/or providing community benefits) for shopping centers in all areas of the City through the adoption of a conditional use permit; the elimination of the requirement for administrative conditional use permits for various signs in Commercial Office (C-O) areas, monument signs, and decorative wall signs; exempting sign area on monument signs and shopping center signs from the maximum allowable sign area for individual tenants; and the allowance for comprehensive sign programs for historic resources or buildings over 2 stories in the Downtown area.
+This application involves changes to the Merced Zoning Ordinance (Chapter 20.62 "Signs" of the Merced Municipal Code) and Sign Ordinance (Chapter 17.36 "Signs" of the Merced Municipal Code), including Article I-Definitions, Article II-General Regulations, Article III-Regulations for North Merced, and Article IV-Regulations for Downtown.
+This amendment would involve various additions and modifications to the City's requirements for signs including, but not limited to, new/modified definitions; the allowance of new comprehensive sign programs (including bonus signage amounts and features in exchange for meeting certain criteria and/or providing community benefits) for shopping centers in all areas of the City through the adoption of a conditional use permit; the elimination of the requirement for administrative conditional use permits for various signs in Commercial Office (C-O) areas, monument signs, and decorative wall signs; exempting sign area on monument signs and shopping center sign programs for historic resources or buildings over 2 stories in the Downtown area.